sagemath/trac_to_gh/Issue 9007.md

 # Issue 9007: iconv not building properly on OpenSolaris

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9007

 Original creator: drkirkby